OlivierJM/previewer/README.md

 # Previewer

 This is little utility to help preview hymns in different formats, currently we support markdown and html.
+It also allows for editing the hymns with a WYSIWYG editor.

 ## Demo